Simultaneous Optical Transmission Spectroscopy of a Terrestrial, Habitable-Zone Exoplanet with Two Ground-Based Multi-Object Spectrographs: Data Extraction

 \section{Data Extraction}

-In this section we discuss how we turn the raw IMACS and LDSS3C data -- a time-series of \texttt{FITS} files containing 2D stellar spectra -- into a time-series of 1D stellar spectra, for both LHS 1140 and the comparison star.
+In this section we discuss how we turn the raw IMACS and LDSS3C data---a time series of \texttt{FITS} files containing 2D stellar spectra---into a time series of 1D stellar spectra, for both LHS 1140 and the comparison star.
 This final product of the extraction will be the starting point of the data analysis (Section~\ref{sec:analysis}), where we investigate the planet radius of LHS 1140b at different wavelengths.

 The process for extracting the IMACS and LDSS3C spectra of LHS 1140 and the comparison star is identical.
 We use the custom pipeline \href{http://github.com/zkbt/mosasaurus}{\texttt{mosasaurus}} to perform the extraction.
 This pipeline has evolved from earlier versions \citep[e.g.,][]{Diamond-Lowe2018} and is now generalized for IMACS and LDSS3C.
-Though still specialized, this code is modular and may be useful to others performing multi-object transmission spectroscopy of exoplanets.
+Though still specialized, this code is modular and may be useful to others performing multiobject transmission spectroscopy of exoplanets.